Towards Reliable Generation of Executable Workflows by Foundation Models: Introduction

 Although these efforts enhance the reliability of \fms in automating processes within narrow scopes of a particular application or tool invocation, their proposed \dsl or interfaces are not applicable for using \fms to generate general-purpose workflows beyond those restricted domains.
-To advance beyond the current constrained application of \fms in automating processes, our overarching goal is to build upon the capabilities of \fms, particularly LLMs, to reliably generate \fm{}-powered workflows that fulfill requirements provided by users, regardless of their domain.
+To advance beyond the current constrained application of \fms in automating processes, our overarching goal is to build on the capabilities of \fms, particularly LLMs, to reliably generate \fm{}-powered workflows that meet user-provided requirements, regardless of domain.
 To achieve this goal, two main challenges must be overcome: (1) identifying the user intent and their requirements expressed in natural language and (2) then reliably synthesizing the workflows as \fm{}-friendly \dsl program instances that can be executed by language models to fulfill the identified user requirements.

-First of these challenges, inferring user intent and refining the requirements, has already been investigated by Gallaba et al.~\cite{gallaba2025towards} in a previous work.
+The first of these challenges, inferring user intent and refining the requirements, has already been investigated by Gallaba et al.~\cite{gallaba2025towards} in prior work.
 They explored the capabilities of \fm-powered agents in refining vague user requirements across a diverse set of user scenarios.
 They introduced an \gallaba, named \alignmind, that is capable of refining requirements and generating detailed, step-by-step natural language instructions from an input user scenario.
 However, the subsequent challenge, reliably generating executable \dsl{} workflows from identified natural language instructions, with the help of FMs, largely remains unsolved because \fms' output often violates the specified \dsl grammar.